A mobile phone app that lets users locate their nearest defibrillator has been created by the South Central Ambulance Service.

 Professor Charles Deakin, SCAS Divisional Medical Director (Hampshire) and Chair of the Advanced Life Support Committee, European Resuscitation Council said the app could dramatically increase the survival rates of victims of cardiac arrest.

-South Central Ambulance Service new UK app to locate the nearest Automatic External Defibrillator (AED) "Statistics show that in cases of sudden cardiac arrest outside hospital, only 1 in 10 people survive.
+"Statistics show that in cases of sudden cardiac arrest outside hospital, only 1 in 10 people survive.
 However, when bystanders provide CPR and use automated external defibrillators before emergency medical services personnel arrive as many as 4 in 10 victims survive.”

 He said that the app is extremely simple to use, adding that “even a child could do it”.